THE LITTLE THEATRE CLASSES

 MONA WARGO

-MONA WARGO has been a volunteer in community theater for many years.
-From 1998-2007 she painted countless sets for Dominion Stage, where she was nominated for an ACT award, and also painted for Foundry Theater in WDC in 2004.
-She made her return to the theater in 2015 at LTA.
-At the encouragement of the late Roland Gomez, she painted his show “A Party To Murder” for which she jointly won her first LTA award.
-Her second LTA award and 2018 WATCH award were jointly won for “Dracula.”
-She recently painted “Frozen Jr.” for Aldersgate Community Theater.
-She has once again won the 2019-2020 LTA award solo for “A Christmas Carol.”
-She continues to teach at LTA as well as work on various shows.
+MONA WARGO has been a volunteer in the DMV community theater for many years.
+From 1998-2007 she painted countless sets for Dominion Stage.
+In 2004 she also painted for Foundry Theater in WDC.
+She joined LTA in 2015 at the encouragement of the late Roland Gomez, and has since become a WATCH award and 3 time LTA award winner.
+She has also painted for Aldersgate Church Community Theater since 2019.
+She continues to teach painting at LTA for both adults and teens as well as work on various shows painting and leading her crew.

 LINDA WELLS